lfpaz/test-payara-kubernetes/bug.md

 # Description #

- CDI/JSF Session Beans (@Named and @SessionScoped) is not retrieved correctly by payara micro with cluster in a kubernetes using a loadbalancer (nginx or traefik)  using payara/micro:5.2022.1 docker image.
+ CDI/JSF Session Beans (@Named and @SessionScoped) is not retrieved correctly by payara micro with Hazelcast data grid in a kubernetes using a loadbalancer (nginx or traefik)  using payara/micro:5.2022.1 docker image.

 ## Expected Outcome ##